partykit/partykit/apps/blog/src/content/blog/introducing-starter-kits.md

 draft: true
 tags:
   - starter-kits
-ogImage: "TK"
+ogImage: "/content-images/introducing-starter-kits/social.png"
 description: "`npm create partykit@latest` is now the best way to get started with PartyKit.
 Choose from five templates."
 ---

-We’re on a mission to make it even easier to get going with PartyKit.
+We’re on a mission to make it even easier to get starter with PartyKit.

 Now when you type: